lightvector/KataGo/README.md

 ## Current Status and History

 As of mid January 2020, KataGo is on its third major official run!
-It has reached the strength of the the prior 19 day official run from June 2019 in about 14 days, using fairly similar hardware, and despite mostly *not* yet making a final finetuning step that should be worth a further final strength boost later.
+It has reached the strength of the prior 19-day official run from June 2019 in about 14 days, using fairly similar hardware, and despite mostly *not* yet making a final finetuning step that should be worth a further final strength boost later.
 This is due to various training improvements which were not present in prior runs.
 In addition to reaching stronger faster, this third run adds support for Japanese rules, stronger handicap play, and greatly more accurate score estimation.

 Now available for download are a new 20 block x 256 channel network that with equal playouts should be slightly stronger than KataGo's prior strongest net from June, which itself was around the strength of ELF and/or Leela Zero's LZ200.
 Also available for download is a very strong smaller net, including a fast 10 block network that roughly matches the strength of KataGo's 15 block net from June, which might be somewhere around Leela Zero's LZ150.